Cumberland Forest Society Receives 2020 Keeping it Living Award

 The Cumberland Community Forest Society is a grassroots community based charitable non-profit dedicated to protecting forests, creeks, wetlands and watershed lands surrounding the Village of Cumberland on Vancouver Island, BC.
 This forest is an integral part of both the Trent and Puntledge Watersheds, feeds Comox Lake, and forms a critical link in an extensive biodiversity corridor that connects mountains and lakes to the Salish Sea.
 This forest is privately owned by timber companies.

 To date the society has purchased 500 acres of forest and placed it under a conservation covenant to ensure its future protection as a Village park.
 Their most recent purchase was September 1st 2020 when 225 acres known as Project Perseverance was purchased outright by the community.
-Currently they are working to protect Lower Perseverance Creek from harvesting.
-Their next fundraising deadline for this initiative is June 30th.
+Currently they are working to protect Lower Perseverance Creek from timber harvesting.
 Perseverance Creek is a biodiversity corridor that links upland forests to Comox Lake, the Comox Valley’s drinking water source, and offers refuge and safe passage for species big and small.
 Coho make their way up from the K’ómoks Estuary to spawn in the lower reaches of the creek.
-To find out more about the Cumberland Community Forest Society and the Lower Perseverance Creek purchase visit www.cumberlandforest.com.
+To find out more about the Cumberland Community Forest Society visit www.cumberlandforest.com.